KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display words that do not contain the bin pattern
+script to display all the lines of a file starting with a letter